alexanderbird/patterns-for-cryptic-errors/data/mined-data/references-to-cryptic-errors-in-JavaScript-repos.md

 ### Commit: 1a380f5532a95236eb066d44398d9a9c7b34b37f
 Improve minifiers to capture error from UglifyJS.

-    The error messages which come from UglifyJS tend to be quite cryptic, as seen in issues like meteor/meteor#8370 or meteor/meteor#8020.
+    The error messages which come from UglifyJS tend to be quite **cryptic**, as seen in issues like meteor/meteor#8370 or meteor/meteor#8020.
 The file, line, and column are provided, however the message is garbled and the stacktrace long and acutely harrowing.
 Since these errors are occurring